K-Vikas07/Preprocessing-OCR/README.md

 The main code is Q1 code.
 But to run that you also need other codes of OMP.m , rrmse.m, NNSC.m, psnr.m.

 To illustrate I have carried out the expirement on an image peppers256.png.
 I have added poison noise to the image and the performed the poison denoising on it.
-The reults are shown in output images.
+The reults are shown in output images 30.png, 60.png, 100.png with peak values of 30, 60, 100 respectively.